LumeraProtocol/lumera-supply/methodology.md

 ## Scope

-This document defines how Lumera computes and publishes Total Supply, Circulating Supply, and Max Supply for the LUME asset, and specifies the HTTPS endpoints exchanges and data providers should query.
+This document defines how Lumera calculates and publishes **Total Supply**, **Circulating Supply**, and **Max Supply** on the LUME token on the Lumera Protocol.
+It further specifies the HTTPS endpoints that exchanges, indexers, and market data providers should query

+## Description

 The goal is to provide a transparent, auditable, and reproducible methodology that aligns with industry standards and market data providers.